Seabrook convicted of bribery, conspiracy charges

-A federal jury in Manhattan has found former city jail guard union leader Norman Seabrook guilty on charges that he took a $20,000 kickback in 2014 for investing $20 million in members’ pension money with a hedge fund.
+A federal jury in Manhattan has found former union leader Norman Seabrook guilty on charges that he took a $20,000 kickback in 2014 for investing $20 million in members’ pension money with a hedge fund.

 Seabrook, 58, was convicted of conspiracy and bribery on the second day of jury deliberations after a two-week-long retrial that featured testimony from star federal corruption informant Jona Rechnitz.
 A jury deadlocked last year on the same charges.